iunera/druid-mcp-server/README.md

 ### MCP Configuration for LLMs

 A ready-to-use MCP configuration file is provided at `mcp-servers-config.json` that can be used with LLM clients to connect to this Druid MCP server.

 The configuration includes both transport options:

 #### STDIO Transport (Recommended)
+More details on this on [examples/stdio/README.md](examples/stdio/README.md).

 ```json
 {
   "mcpServers": {